utilmeta/utype/docs/en/guide/cls.md

 # > ('test', 1)
 ```

-We logically combine the data class `User` with the Tuple nested type (yes, you can do this, although `Tuple[str, int]` it’s not a type, utype will convert it at the time of operation), so that the input can either accept dictionary or JSON data.
-You can also accept list or tuple data, as long as you can convert to the declared type.
+We logically combine the dataclass `User` with the Tuple nested type (yes, you can do that, although `Tuple[str, int]` it’s not a type, utype will convert it at the time of the operation), so that the input can either accept dictionary or JSON data (convert to `User`). or list / tuple data (convert to `Tuple[str, int]` )

 ### For functions
-Data classes can also be used in functions, as type hints for function arguments or returned results, simply requiring the function to use `@utype.parse` decorators
+Dataclasses can also be used in functions, as type annotations for function params or returns, simply requiring the function to use `@utype.parse` decorators

 ```python
 from utype import Schema, Field, parse